GOP officials in Arizona’s largest county affirm 2020 election was secure in rebuttal to Trump claims

 The new Maricopa report also reconfirmed the willingness of the county’s Republican leadership to publicly refute Trump’s false claims about the election.

 Though the county’s five-member Board of Supervisors includes four elected Republicans, the group unanimously voted to certify Biden’s victory in 2020.
-Supervisors, including then-Chairman Clint Hickman, refused to interfere with the process despite pressure from fellow Republicans, including phone calls from Trump.
+Supervisors, including then-Chairman Clint Hickman, refused to interfere with the process despite pressure from fellow Republicans.

 They have also resisted the legislature’s efforts to revisit the election.
 In April, the state Senate used a subpoena to take possession of the county’s paper ballots and tabulating machines and handed them over to a group of private contractors led by Cyber Ninjas.
 The company had never before been involved in administering an election or recount, and its chief executive, Doug Logan, had publicly embraced Trump’s false claims of mass fraud before getting the job.